CAT-Cyber-Attack-ToolChain/CAT/docker/README.md

 ### 1. Get/Build relevant images: ###
-This toolchain uses three containers, one for mulval and the backend server, one for the frontend, and one for the Neo4J database.
+This toolchain uses three containers, one for the backend server, one for the frontend, and one for the Neo4J database.
-The Dockerfiles for mulval and the frontend are provided, namely `mulval.Dockerfile` and `npm.Dockerfile`.
+The Dockerfiles for backend and the frontend are provided, namely `backend.Dockerfile` and `frontend.Dockerfile`.
 You can build them with the following commands: (You might need root permissions)

 Run this one from the root directory of this repository:
  ```
-[sudo] docker build --file docker/mulval.Dockerfile --tag mulval_git:Dockerfile .
+[sudo] docker build --file docker/backend.Dockerfile --tag mulval_git:Dockerfile .
 ```
 And the following ones from within the `docker` directory.
 ```
-[sudo] docker build --file npm.Dockerfile --tag npm-16 .
+[sudo] docker build --file frontend.Dockerfile --tag npm-16 .
 ```
 The Neo4J image can be pulled from Docker Hub:
 ```